• Skip to primary navigation

 maple sugar cookies on a baking rack

-The cookie is a thin sugar cookie which I love, yet it is still chewy.
+• .These maple cookies are a thin sugar cookie, yet it is still chewy.
 Perfection.
-The cookies do flatten out quite a bit as they bake so I found that they were must prettier if I used my smaller cookie scoop – about 1 Tablespoon worth of dough.
-The cookies just got too big using my regular size cookie scoop.
-Can a cookie really be too big??!!
+The cookies do flatten out quite a bit as they bake so I found that they were much prettier if I used my smaller cookie scoop – about 1 Tablespoon worth of dough.

 maple syrup cookies